uberVU/mozaic/core/docs/list_widget.markdown

 The Mozaic core contains a [list widget](https://github.com/uberVU/mozaic/blob/master/core/base_widgets/list.coffee) It takes an `/items` channel and an item widget and renders a list of widgets, one for each element in the `/items` channels.
-It has the ability to pass aditional params to the individual item widget, it supports pagination, sorting, dinamic add/remove of elements on `/items` channel and thus is intended to be used `as is`, without extending it.
+It has the ability to pass additional params to the individual item widget, it supports pagination, sorting, dynamic add/remove of elements on `/items` channel and thus is intended to be used `as is`, without extending it.

 See the [class docs for more details](https://github.com/uberVU/mozaic/blob/master/core/base_widgets/list.coffee)